-Construction play involves manipulating one or multiple elements of the play environment to construct something new.
-This may involve all sorts of construction methods – stacking, assembling, disassembling, sorting or moulding, to name a few.
+Constructive play (also known as constructing play or construction play) involves manipulating elements of the play environment to construct something new.
+This may involve all sorts of different construction methods – stacking, assembling, disassembling, sorting or molding, to name just a few.

-Construction play develops all types of skills and behaviours;
+Constructive play develops a vast range of skills and behaviours, including;

-- The physical skills necessary to manipulate and control the chosen toy or material
+- The physical skills (both fine and gross motor) necessary to manipulate and control the chosen toy or material,

-- Perseverance in the face of construction challenges
+- Perseverance in the face of construction challenges, and

 - When working with others, team work behaviours necessary to successfully and collaboratively complete a task together

-Most commonly when we think of construction play, we think of building blocks or other commercial construction sets but construction play also includes;
+Most commonly when we think of construction play, we think of building blocks or other commercial construction sets but construction play also includes activities such as;

 - Putting together a toy train track

 - Creating with playdough

 There are so many ways to play!
 Here are thirteen simple ways to invite (or extend) construction play experiences in your home, childcare centre or classroom;